sbiermanlytle/iioEngine/README.md

 Twitter: @iioinc

 ## loading iio.js
-To use the library, load an iio.js build file:
+To use the library, load an iio.js build file (located in the builds folder):

     <script type="text/javascript" src="iio-1.4.0.js"></script>